pvcraven/2017_web_security/source/final/anthony/index.rst

 	which is waiting for the promise to be fulfilled.
 Fulfilled, when the the value is passed to the handler.
 Rejected, the promise is called by the second handler instead of the first.
-Some negatives of using promises are once you set one you cannot cancel it and you cannot determine the state of a promise (pending, fulfilled, or rejected).
+Some negatives of using promises are once you set one you cannot cancel it, also you cannot determine the state of a promise (pending, fulfilled, or rejected).
 [Atchley]_

 	.. image:: promise.png